-C6.10.1 For a first minor offence the following regulations will apply:

-(a) EITHER:

-- The student admits to a first minor academic misconduct and the lecturer/tutor applies the following penalty: the assessment is repaired and capped at the pass mark; - The lecturer/tutor informs the Assistant Registrar - Academic Quality, Assessments and Awards (or nominee) in the Registry of the academic misconduct; - The Assistant Registrar Academic Quality, Assessments and Awards (or nominee) logs the misconduct on the student's record in the Student Records System (SITS).
-The process is completed, and there is no requirement for this to go to the Academic Misconduct Board.
+- C6.10.1 For a first minor offence the following regulations will apply: - (a) EITHER: - The student admits to a first minor academic misconduct and the lecturer/tutor applies the following penalty: the assessment is repaired and capped at the pass mark; - The lecturer/tutor informs the Head of Registry (or nominee) in the Registry of the academic misconduct; - The Head of Registry (or nominee) logs the misconduct on the student's record in the Student Records System (SITS).
+The process is completed, and there is no requirement for this to go to the Academic Misconduct Board. - (b) OR: - The student disputes that they have committed a first minor academic misconduct, in which case the full academic misconduct process should be followed as detailed below. - C6.10.2 If misconduct of an individual can be evidenced, the tutor/lecturer informs the Head of Registry (or nominee) of the misconduct and forwards all the appropriate evidence to the Registry. - C6.10.3 If group work misconduct can be evidenced, the tutor/lecturer informs the Head of Registry (or nominee) of the misconduct and forwards all the appropriate evidence to the Registry.

-(b) OR:

-- The student disputes that they have committed a first minor academic misconduct, in which case the full academic misconduct process should be followed as detailed below. - C6.10.2 If misconduct of an individual can be evidenced, the tutor/lecturer informs the Assistant Registrar Academic Quality, Assessments and Awards (or nominee) of the misconduct and forwards all the appropriate evidence to the Registry.

-C6.10.3 If group work misconduct can be evidenced, the tutor/lecturer informs the Assistant Registrar - Academic Quality, Assessments and Awards (or nominee) of the misconduct and forwards all the appropriate evidence to the Registry.
 To include evidence against individual(s) or the group as a whole.